 We used circular dichroism (CD) to evaluate the secondary structure of both commercial hOPN and plant-produced hOPN (Fig. 3).
 These data confirmed the similarity of secondary structures between hOPN produced from mammalian cells and plants.
 However, the intrinsic fluorescence spectra of these proteins were found to be somewhat different (Fig. 4).
-Since hOPN is a glycosylated protein, the different glycosylation patterns in human and plant may affect to the overall protein conformation.
-This result is consistent with several reports that some proteins with the different patterns of glycosylation showed shifted spectra34,35.
+Since hOPN is a glycosylated protein, the different glycosylation patterns in human and plant may affect the overall protein conformation.
+This result is consistent with several reports that some proteins with different patterns of glycosylation showed shifted spectra34,35.

 The biological activity of the purified plant-produced hOPN was further examined in human periodontal ligament stem cells.
-OPN has been shown to contain an RGD sequence that promotes promoting cell attachment via integrin alphavbeta3.
-In this study, the ability to support cell growth and attachment was compared between gelatin, the denature type I collagen, commercial recombinant hOPN and plant-produced OPN using PDL cells.
-No significant difference was detected after 24 hours in culture.
-However, cells cultured on plant produced hOPN-coated surface could significantly increase cell proliferation after 2 and 3 days in cultured.
+OPN has been shown to contain an RGD amino acid sequence that promotes cell attachment via integrin alphavbeta3.
+In this study, the ability to support cell growth and attachment was compared between gelatin, denatured type I collagen, commercial recombinant hOPN and plant-produced OPN using PDL cells.
+No significant differences were detected after 24 hours in culture.
+However, cells cultured on the plant produced hOPN-coated surface had significantly increased cell proliferation after 2 and 3 days in culture.
 (Fig 5).
-Interestingly, both types of hOPN, when immobilized on the cell surface using layer-by-layer technique, could significantly induce the expression of osteogenic related genes such as OSX, DMP1, and Wnt3a (Fig. 6) .
-Wnt3a is a the key protein to induce osteogenic differentiation of MSCs36, while osterix (OSX) is the key transcription factor that functions in the osteogenic differentiation37.
-Dentin matrix acidic phosphoprotein-1 (DMP-1) is also one of the matrix proteins that has been recognized as a marker of mineralized tissue formation38.
-The ability of OPN to support osteogenic differentiation has been reported39.
-In that report, addition of neutralizaing antibody to OPN affected osteogenic differentiation of bone marrow mesenchymal stem cells.
-39-42Therefore, the plant-produced hOPN had a clinical potential for supporting the osteogenic regeneration process.
+Interestingly, both types of hOPN, when immobilized on the cell surface using layer-by-layer technique, could significantly induce expression of osteogenic related genes such as OSX, DMP1, and Wnt3a (Fig. 6) .
+Wnt3a is a the key protein to induce osteogenic differentiation of MSCs36, while osterix (OSX) is the key transcription factor that functions in osteogenic differentiation37.
+Dentine matrix acidic phosphoprotein-1 (DMP-1) is also one of the matrix proteins that has been recognized as a marker of mineralized tissue formation38.
+The ability of OPN to support osteogenic differentiation has been reported previously39.
+In that report, addition of a neutralizing antibody to OPN affected osteogenic differentiation of bone marrow mesenchymal stem cells.
+Our data showed the stimulation of these osteogenic related genes in cells isolated from three different donors.
+Three different donors are a minimum number for statistical analysis and were used in several reported studies 39-42.
+Therefore, the plant-produced hOPN has clinical potential for supporting the osteogenic regeneration process.

-It is also interesting to note that, at the same concentration, 9 ng/ml, the plant-produced OPN induced these genes significantly better than commercial hOPN (Fig.6) in all three established hPDL from 3 different donors.
-Our results showed that the plant-produced hOPN induced DMP1, OSX, and Wnt3a genes better than commercial hOPN more than 10 times, 5 times, and 5 times, respectively.
-The levels of induction are different among the donor cells due to individual genetic variable.
+It is also interesting to note that, at the same concentration, 9 ng/ml, the plant-produced OPN induced DMP1, OSX, and Wnt3a genes significantly better than commercial hOPN (Fig.6) in all three established hPDL from 3 different donors, by a factor of 5-10 times.
+The levels of induction are different among the donor cells due to individual genetic variation.
 Although the exact mechanism is still unclear, it is possible that the plant-specific glycan pattern might be involved.
-Thus the glycan analysis of plant-produced hOPN will be studied in the future to determine whether the efficacy of hOPN protein is relative to the glycan pattern.
+Thus the glycan structures of plant-produced hOPN will be studied in detailed in future.

 Our study firstly reported that the recombinant hOPN protein can be produced in plants by transient expression and the plant-produced hOPN can induce the genes involved in bone regeneration in cellulo.
-Further study of the plant-produced hOPN in animal model is necessary to evaluate the function in bone regeneration.
+Further study of the plant-produced hOPN in an animal model is necessary to evaluate function in bone regeneration.
 Moreover, other proteins, which induce a different mechanism of bone regeneration, will also tested for expression in plants.
-The plant platform has potential to be a robust factory to produce low cost and effective recombinant proteins, which can facilitate the development of tissue engineering techniques that are affordable for patients in developing countries in the future.
+The plant platform has potential to be a robust factory to produce low cost and effective recombinant proteins, which can facilitate the development of tissue engineering techniques that are affordable for patients in the future.

 Methods